Emergency Divert Status: Case Study

 Script Summary

 Tired of a busy schedule in the office, Robert and Roy went to the streets to provide EMSs.
-Due to professional stress and lack of rest, as well as low organizational culture, workers did not check the divert status board of unactive ED hospitals.
+Due to professional stress and lack of rest, as well as low organizational culture, workers did not check the divert status board of inactive ED hospitals.
 In turn, this factor led to a fatal mistake while working with the first two patients who were victims of a car accident: a father and a daughter.
 While Roy was driving the vehicle to deliver critically injured patients, Robert provided first aid.
 Thus, stress also had an impact on the paramedics’ judgment and sobriety, and therefore, they were wrong while choosing a hospital to transport patients since the facility was in ED diversion status (“What is ED Diversion,” n.d.).
 After that, the men went to another clinical organization, but there was also a delay caused by a verbal conflict between paramedics and doctors.
 Although the second hospital agreed to help the patients, it was too late, and the girl died of cardiac arrest.

 Main and Secondary Problems

 The central problem of this scenario is the low organizational culture prevalent among EMS paramedics.
 With great confidence, it can be argued that this issue is not caused by the low qualifications of the two employees, Robert and Roy, but rather by serious management problems at the emergency department level.
 In the example, at least five consecutive troubles should be noted, which in general could have been inhibited if the quality of organizational management had been higher.
 The range of such problems includes (i) the lack of obligation to look through the divert status board, (ii) unequal distribution of the schedule, the lack of notification of the hospital about both (iii) the critical condition of patients and (iv) the route of the car, (v) the priority of communicating with doctors over the provision of real care.
 Discussing the primary nature of these factors, it should be recognized that the refusal of notifications — for various reasons — along with violation of working hours is a critical problem of EMS.
-Meanwhile, secondary factors may be the refusal to view the ED-board and the prioritization of actions, since each of these issues could have been solved if the paramedics had contacted the hospital in advance.
+Meanwhile, secondary factors may be the refusal to view the ED board and the prioritization of actions, since each of these issues could have been solved if the paramedics had contacted the hospital in advance.
 Although, in most cases, secondary risks may become primary, this does not seem logical for this scenario.

 Cause and Effect Analysis

-In the analysis of the cause and effect mechanisms underlying the death of a girl due to cardiac arrest, four major conditions were identified:
+In the analysis of the cause-and-effect mechanisms underlying the death of a girl due to cardiac arrest, four major conditions were identified:

 1. If Robert and Roy had a full rest, they would feel less stress at work prepared by the organization.